Clinical haematology requires both clinical and laboratory expertise.

 Find out more about haematology and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for haematology in round 1 2018 is South West.
+The lead recruiter for haematology in 2019 is South West Severn.

 General / application queries